-TCI is accredited by the American Correctional Association.
-The most recent Re-Accreditation was in August, 2018.
+OCPF is accredited by the American Correctional Association and The Correctional Education Association.

 Summary of Audit Findings

 The summary should include the number and list of standards exceeded, number of standards met, and number and list of standards not met.